 All lipid categories are slightly different in their structure and function for the body.
 Triglycerides are fats with a glycerol backbone and three fatty acid chains.

-Phospholipids are fatty acids with a glycerol backbone and two fatty acid chains and a phosphate molecule.
+Phospholipids are fatty acids with a glycerol backbone, two fatty acid chains, and a phosphate molecule.

 Sterols have a ringlike structure of carbon and hydrogen atoms.